-Your audience already knows that you are on the platform because you are an expert in your field so resist the natural urge most speaker have to prove this by drowning them with data and information.
+Your audience already knows that you are on the platform because you are an expert in your field.
+Resist the natural urge most speakers have to prove this by drowning them with data and information.
 Stay focused on your key message and what it is you really want them to remember.

-When faced with complexity people’s brains tend to switch off so don’t make them work too hard to understand what it is you are trying to tell them.
+When faced with complexity, people’s brains tend to switch off.
+Don’t make them work too hard to understand what it is you are trying to tell them.

-When it comes to presenting less is always more.
+When it comes to great presenting, less is always more.

 7. They keep it real

 Don’t try to emulate Barack Obama, Martin Luther King or the late Steve Jobs.
 Your audience want to see you and no one else.
-Avoid tricks and gimmicks and just keep it real.
-Be open, honest and be prepared to be vulnerable and let them see the very best of you.
+Avoid tricks and gimmicks; just keep it real.
+Be open, honest and be prepared to be vulnerable.
+Let your audience see the very best of you, not someone else.

 Keeping it real means not having delusions of grandeur just because you have the attention of an audience.
-It means retaining your sense of humour and also telling your audience relevant stories about personal experiences which they will be able to relate to.
+It means retaining your sense of humour.
+Telling your audience relevant stories about personal experiences which they will be able to relate to.
 The great speakers don’t present ‘to’ an audience they have a conversation ‘with’ them.
 It feels as real to them as though they were sitting in their very own living room.

 8. They know when to keep quiet